koumoul-dev/vuetify-jsonschema-form/CONTRIBUTE.md

     npm run test

-For now to increase efficiency test cases and documented examples are the same thing in this project.
+To increase efficiency test cases and documented examples are the same thing in this project.
 You can complete the existing examples to cover new functionalities, or you can create new hidden examples (prefixed with "\_") to cover edge cases without increasing the verbosity of the documentation.

 When running tests each example is rendered and a HTML snapshot is extracted and compared to a previous one.
 When the tests fail because of a snapshot diff, you should check that it is a valid change, then run `npm run test-update`.

-To be more explicit than simple snapshots you can also write additionnal test assertions in the examples themselves, see [_resolved-schema.js](./doc/examples/_resolved-schema.js) for example.
+You can also write additionnal test assertions in the examples themselves, see [_resolved-schema.js](./doc/examples/_resolved-schema.js) for example.